MBiol

 Biochemistry

-If you wish to study Biochemistry then this exciting four year course will be for you.
-It allows students to integrate three years of undergraduate study in Biochemistry with a further year of postgraduate level study, leading to the qualification of MBiol (Biochemistry).
+This four-year course includes three years of undergraduate study and a further year of postgraduate-level study, leading to the qualification of MBiol (Biochemistry).
 The course is ideal if you aspire to a career as a research scientist in Biochemistry or just wish to take your Biochemistry knowledge to a higher level.

 Course Overview